Normally resolutions are made at the beginning of the year or on a birthday…however here are some resolutions that an investor can take / do any time:

 6. Check your asset allocation 2-3 times a year and act once in a year and rebalance it.

 7. If you suspect a bubble, STAY AWAY.
 If you think ‘Silverbullet’ is a lousy share – but see the price going up from Rs.
 30 to Rs.
 300, it looks a good share to short! (which means sell even what you do not have).
 Though this strategy is sensible the share may go to Rs.
 1200 and then come down with a thus wipe you out!
 If you see the price movement of gold from the year 2002 to 2010, it looks great.
-If you look at the prices from 1975 to 2000, the current 3-4 years looks like a bubble.
+Does not make it a great investment if you look at it from 1970.

 8. If you do not know how to select an adviser, LEARN.
 This is the first step to financial nirvana.
 The jungle out there is too scary, and many guides are wolves – luckily in wolves clothing!